-What does this investigation into the specifics of two key changes to the procedural code reveal about the viability of reform more generally?
+What does this investigation into the specifics of a key change to the procedural code reveal about the viability of reform more generally?
 What does it reveal about the capacity of the arbitrazh courts to remake themselves?
 At least one inescapable conclusion is that the legislative reforms are out ahead of the curve.
-With regard to both preliminary hearings and the accelerated process, the statutory language is not reflective of actual practice.
+The statutory language is not reflective of actual practice.
 Whether this is desirable is debatable.
 Some argue that ambitious legislation can spur societal change, but this has rarely been the Russian experience.
 Rather, the typical Russian response to legislation that fails to fit societal reality is to ignore the legislation.
 Here the goal is not social engineering, but a change in how arbitrazh courts handle cases.
-Both reforms were arguably needed to remedy shortcomings under the preceding code.
-Yet neither is working as intended.
+The reform was arguably needed to remedy shortcomings under the preceding code.
+Yet it is not working as intended.